Yanomic/yanomic.github.io/content/blogs/draft-api-design-of-payment-service-providers/index.md

 ```

 #### Configuration
-Fields related to configuration of the payment behaviour.
+Fields related to configuration of the payment behavior.

 ```markmap{height="80px"}
 - **Configuration**